noor-fernandez/MPLS-Network-Automation/README.md

 ## Instalation Instructions

 ### Download Files
-The necessary files can be [downloaded here](https://github.com/nortorious-flame89/MPLS-Network-Automation.git).
+The necessary files are all included in the repository.

 ### Additional installations & Running the scripts
 Other things this project requires is Python 3.x which can be [downloaded here](https://www.python.org/download/releases/3.0/).